Christoph16478/iq/iq_python.md

 **What are models in Django?**

 A Django model is a built-in feature of Django that allows you to construct tables, fields, and constraints.
-SQL (Structured Query Language) is a complicated language that includes many different queries for generating, removing, updating, and other database-related tasks.
+SQL (Structured Query Language) is complicated language that includes many different queries for generating, removing, updating, and other database-related tasks.

 ----